 Install the Scenario.
-Finally, the channel taps resulting from the previous steps are fed to Colosseum scenario generation toolchain, which converts them in FPGA-friendly format and installs the resulting RF scenario on the digital twin.
+Finally, the channel taps resulting from the previous steps are fed to Colosseum scenario generation toolchain, which converts them in FPGA-friendly format and installs the resulting RF scenario on the DT, ready to be loaded on-demand by the RF Scenario Server.